FjjDessoyCaraballo/vault_notes/My note's/General notes/Cub3d.md

 1.3.
 Memory management
 - be sure that memory on my end will be dealt properly  at the beginning and end.

+1.4.
+Choose sprites
+- Sprites that can be animated

 2. Alex
 1.1.
 Link MLX42 in Makefile
 1.2.
 2D minimap